 This annual prize was established in 1995 by Jeanette Lerman-Neubauer '69 to honor her mother Chris Lerman, a holocaust survivor, national leader on issues pertaining to Israel and the Holocaust, and devoted wife and mother.
-In the words of Jeanette, Chris is “an extraordinary woman who measured her achievement in terms of nurturing those she loved, making it possible for them to dream big and work ferociously to achieve their dreams.”
+In the words of Jeanette, Chris was “an extraordinary woman who measured her achievement in terms of nurturing those she loved, making it possible for them to dream big and work ferociously to achieve their dreams.”

 The prize was created to promote scholarship about extraordinary, though not necessarily notable or well-known women.
 The Chris Lerman Prize recognizes that women have expressed their wisdom, talents, vision and courage in a variety of ways.

 2015-2016: Margot Kotler

 Paper: "Virginia Woolf's anti-Bildungsromane: From Feminist Critique to Queer Temporality”